 Staying properly hydrated is a life hack to being healthy.
 It's essential to your mind, body, and spirit in so many ways.
 Plus, summer is about to be in full swing, which means you need to keep your hydration levels up to par to deal with the unforgiving heat.
 Many blame dehydration on not guzzling enough water, when it actually could be caused by the foods you're eating.
-Studies show that over 75% of Americans are chronically dehydrated.
-That's an overwhelming amount of the U.S. population.
+Many, if not most, Americans are chronically dehydrated.
 Up to 60% of the adult body is water, so without hydration, our bodies won't be able to function properly.

 We called on the experts to break down the foods that dehydrate us the most.
 Amy Shapiro, MS, RD, CDN, founder and director of Real Nutrition NYC, along with Jonathan Valdez, registered dietitian and owner of Genki Nutrition, share the foods that might be making you parched below.